Working with attachments

 Example response

-This is returned as a base64-encoded string.
+he file is returned as a base64-encoded string in the response body.

 Error handling